• Skip to main content

 There were readers at that time who were very upset with me when I started asking these questions.
 They automatically assumed asking questions would lead to false teaching, heresy, and departing from the faith.
 In many cases, this is correct.
 However, David and I did not lose our faith.
 We are still what would be called conservative biblical Christians.
 Why is that?

 While I was researching these topics, I got to know from a distance who the movers and shakers were in these circles on both sides of the argument.
 I read what they wrote and had a fairly comprehensive knowledge of the big controversies that developed.
 But I never ran in either of those circles for a variety of reasons.
-I was really more of an observer which was fine because there were fundamental differences in the way we approached the questions compared to both camps.
+I was really more of an observer which was fine because there were fundamental differences in the way David and I approached the questions compared to both camps.

-In this post, I want to focus on the women who were promoting the egalitarian or liberal view of the role of women in the church.
+In this post, I want to focus on the women who were promoting the egalitarian and/or liberal view of the role of women in the church.
 As I watch more and more of these women depart from the historic Christian faith, I’ve come to see that O’Sullivan’s First Law describes the difference between where I have ended up and where they have ended up.

 Conservapedia describes O’Sullivan’s First Law this way: